Future of Technology and How It’s Used Is At Stake

 “Section 1201 prevents the act of creation from being spontaneous,’’ said Huang.
 “Nascent 1201-free ecosystems outside the U.S. are leading indicators of how far behind the next generations of Americans will be if we don’t end this DMCA censorship.
 I was born into a 1201-free world, and our future generations deserve that same freedom of thought and expression.”

 EFF is also representing plaintiff Matthew Green, a computer security researcher at Johns Hopkins University who wants to make sure that we all can trust the devices that we count on to communicate, underpin our financial transactions, and secure our most private medical information.
-Despite this work being vital for all of our safety, Green had to seek an exemption from the Library of Congress last year for his security research.
+Despite this work being vital for all Americans' safety, Green had to seek an exemption from the Library of Congress last year for his security research.

 “The government cannot broadly ban protected speech and then grant a government official excessive discretion to pick what speech will be permitted, particularly when the rulemaking process is so onerous,” said Walsh.
 “If future generations are going to be able to understand and control their own machines, and to participate fully in making rather than simply consuming culture, Section 1201 has to go.”